gchoinka/gpm/README.md

 # Goals
 * use modern C++ futures to make it more easily accessible.
 * use external compiler to converts runtime polymorphism to static compile-time polymorphism.

+# Notes
+At this stage I’m not sure if this library can deliver the promise “close to Metal”, so the M will maybe change meaning.